Didisimmons/Flybody-gym/TEST.md

     2. In the about us part on the home page, a brief history of FLYBODY is offered, as well as the names and levels of competence of its team members.
 The user can simply check their legitimacy by researching their names/credentials online.

     3. The instructors website also includes information on all of the trainers, including their areas of specialization and years of experience.
-The user can readily authenticate the expertise of these teachers by researching them on their social media sites.
+The user can readily authenticate the expertise of these instructors by researching them on their social media sites.

     4. To build trust with users, a reviews area has been included to display users feedback from real users from various industries to hear their thoughts on FLYBODY.
 This can have an impact on the users' trust in the brand.